 The Historical Online Learning Foundation (HOLF) was incorporated in the State of Delaware as a non-profit organization in 2001 after 5 years (since 1996)of sponsoring historical simulations on the World Wide Web as a hobby group.
 HOLF was an early experiment in the application of the MMORPG, massive multiplayer online role playing game, genre.
 Players of HOLF events quickly found more enjoyment in the analysis and remedy of historical-based military situations than the assumption of role-play.
 Since 2001, the online simulations offered by HOLF emphasize the mastery of complex military and related economic situations rather than providing a vehicle for emulating a historic personage.

 Mission Statement and Methodology

 Historical Learning Online Foundation seeks to encourage the study of American and world history through participation in interactive simulations presented via the World Wide Web.
 HOLF offers a variety of historical-based, interactive, Web-centric products throughout the year.
 These products are designed to foster an interest and study in the historical and cultural background of the United States and the regions of the world that contributed to its current society.
 The Historical Online Learning Foundation offers a series of interactive simulations that feature analysis of major events of the late 18th century and the 19th century.
 Additionally, self-paced tutorials and Web Pages will be used to reinforce aspects of the simulation being presented.
 Participation in these Web-based events will be coordinated by the Foundation and, using adult education theory, members will be oriented to products that meet their interests or needs.

-Historical Online Learning Foundation is controlled by an appointed Board of Directors who direct the administration of the Foundation and its four functionally organized divisions.
-These four divisions, the Distance-Simulations Group, the Studies Group, the Distance learning Group, and the Players Guild, are designed to concentrate the efforts of the Foundation in those core areas required by its charter and to provide an information conduit for the users of HOLF products.
+Historical Online Learning Foundation is controlled by an appointed Board of Directors who direct the administration of the Foundation and its three functionally organized divisions.
+These three divisions, the Distance-Simulations Group, the Studies Group, and the Players Guild, are designed to concentrate the efforts of the Foundation in those core areas required by its charter and to provide an information conduit for the users of HOLF products.